kketevani/kkapanadze/content/about/header/index.md

 Researcher at the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI), 2022 - 2024

-Researcher at the Czech Academy of Sciences, 2020-2023
+Junior Researcher at the Czech Academy of Sciences, 2020-2023

 🔸 `Education`: